MicrosoftDocs/win32/desktop-src/PerfCtrs/using-the-perflib-functions-to-consume-counter-data.md

 The PerfLib V2 Consumer functions are the low-level API for collecting data from **V2 providers**.
 The PerfLib V2 Consumer functions do not support collecting data from **V1 providers**.

 > [!WARNING]
-> The PerfLib V2 consumer functions can collect data from various sources on local and remote machines.
+> The PerfLib V2 consumer functions can potentially collect data from untrusted sources, e.g. from limited-privilege local services or from remote machines.
 The PerfLib V2 consumer functions do not validate the data for integrity or consistency.
 It is up to your consumer application to verify that the returned data is consistent, e.g. that the Size values in the returned data block do not exceed the actual size of the returned data block.
-This is especially important when collecting data from a remote system or when the consumer application runs at elevated privilege.
+This is especially important when the consumer application runs at elevated privilege.

 ## PerfLib Usage

-The `perflib.h` header includes the definitions used by V2 user-mode providers (i.e. the PerfLib Provider API) and V2 consumers (i.e. the PerfLib Consumer API).
+The `perflib.h` header includes the declarations used by V2 user-mode providers (i.e. the PerfLib Provider API) and V2 consumers (i.e. the PerfLib Consumer API).
+It declares the following functions for consuming V2 performance data:

 - Use [**PerfEnumerateCounterSet**](/windows/desktop/api/Perflib/nf-perflib-perfenumeratecounterset) to get the GUIDs of the countersets that are registered by the V2 providers on the system.
 - Use [**PerfQueryCounterSetRegistrationInfo**](/windows/desktop/api/Perflib/nf-perflib-perfquerycountersetregistrationinfo) to get information about a particular counterset such as the counterset's name, description, type (single-instance or multi-instance), counter types, counter names, and counter descriptions.